 What is the process for a student to become a student representative on the board?

 What does a board do when there is parent board member vacancy?

 Each school board is required to have a board member preside over the meetings.
-In this module, you will learn about a process to appoint or elect such a chairperson.
+In this module, you will learn about a process to appoint or elect such a presiding member.

 The role of the returning officer

 The board works with the returning officer to ensure that the returning officer (R.O.) has the specific dates and requirements for the trustee elections.

 Make sure the R.O. for your elections has registered as a Returning Officer on the NZSTA trustee elections website.